Spindle turning course (advanced) one day

 What is covered?

-Subjects which can be covered in detail dependent on duration of time booked and student ability.
+Subjects that can be covered in detail dependent on the duration of time booked and student ability.

 Why only two students?